djiwandou/scaleup/README.md

 ### 3. Communication with External email System
 In order to get better separation of concern and avoid Single Point of Failure (SPoF), more specialized handler is used to communicate to multiple external e-mail systems namely **E-mail Handler**.

 For example, the system will have GetResponse, Twilio and MailChimp as the external e-mail systems.
-Thus this handler will cover the direct interfacing layer to the system and translate the trigger (search-data and message properties ) received from the Core **Saved Search Handler** to each of the external system.
+Thus, this handler will cover the direct interfacing layer to the system and translate the trigger (search-data and message properties ) received from the Core **Saved Search Handler** to each of the external system.

 This Handler will also incorporate scalability pattern to get the most reliable external system in terms of Round-Robin application and Fail-over in case one of the external system fail to do the job then other will take-over.

 ### 4. Observation and Monitoring